FelipeMassa/libtsl2/manual/foreword.md

 contents of the "traditional" manual and Dr. Ed Bargar's personal notes, but also original material detailing the current status of equipment, practical information on preparing the labs, and even some LabVIEW code where appropriate.
-However, some material, such as Dr. Kim's personal notes and used exams written by Dr. Kim, are not included due to lack of availability, and many of the directions contained in this lab manual are still out-of-date.
+However, some material is not included due to lack of availability, and many of the directions contained in this lab manual are still out-of-date.

 As I said in the 2010 foreword, "This edition of the Thermal Systems Laboratory